PinguinoIDE/pinguinoide.github.io/site/README.md

 ### 1. Get de IDE

 [Download and install](/getting-started/download) the Pinguino IDE in your computer.
 Don't known how to use it?
-[Check the user manual](/getting-started/01-pinguino-ide).
+Check the [Pinguino IDE v13 user manual](/pinguino-ide-v13).

 ### 2. Write and compile